IHTSDO/SNOMED-in-5-minutes/android-client-snomed-browser/README.md

 [![Build Status][travis-image]][travis-url]

-This is a simple Android Client for [SNOMED International SNOMED CT Browser Site](http://browser.ihtsdotools.org/?) based on Java and Python examples from [SNOMED-in-5-minutes](https://github.com/IHTSDO/SNOMED-in-5-minutes) repository
+This is a simple SNOMED API Android Client based on Java and Python examples from [SNOMED-in-5-minutes](https://github.com/IHTSDO/SNOMED-in-5-minutes) repository

 ## Building the Project